toothbrush/forest-fire/README.md

 # forest-fire [![Build Status](https://travis-ci.org/toothbrush/forest-fire.svg?branch=master)](https://travis-ci.org/toothbrush/forest-fire)

-This is a little command-line tool with an ill-advised name, to easily tear down CloudFormation stacks which have outputs that other stacks depend on.
+This is a little command-line tool with an ill-advised name, to easily tear down CloudFormation stacks which have exports that other stacks depend on.
 In the AWS Console this is rather annoying, since you have to manually chase up dependencies.

-This tool simply interrogates the `aws-cli` tool about the stack you're trying to delete, finds out its outputs, and checks whether any currently-active stacks are importing them.
-The output is a dependency tree, which trivially tells us the order of deletion for it to succeed.
-If you're feeling adventurous, you may also let `forest-fire` do the actual deletion for you.
+This tool simply interrogates the `aws-cli` tool about the stack you're trying to delete, finds out its exports, and checks whether any currently-active stacks are importing them.
+The result is a dependency tree, which trivially tells us the correct order of deletion.
+If you're feeling credulous, you may also let `forest-fire` do the actual deletion for you with the `--delete` flag.

 # Installation